d12frosted/elpa-mirror/gnu/llm-readme.txt

     default to the default ollama port.
   • `:chat-model': The model name to use for chat.
 This is not optional for chat use, since there is no default.
-  • `:embedding-model': The model name to use for embeddings.
+  • `:embedding-model': The model name to use for embeddings (only [some models](<https://ollama.com/search?q=&c=embedding>) can be used for embeddings.
 This is not optional for embedding use, since there is no default.

 [Ollama] <https://ollama.ai/>